*Kuku have updated their fleet and mileage policies, so this is my opinion on a car that is no longer on their lot*

 They rent to people ages 20 and up.
 On their website in their FAQ page they state that they will rent to anyone 20 and older who has a full drivers licence.
 Excellent!
 This is probably the number one reason I booked with them.
 I have always wanted to drive in another country and Kuku could make that happen!

 Independence.
 Having the freedom to make your own timetable.
 Not having to be back on a bus at a certain time was the best.
 Iceland shouldn’t have a timer.
 It should be enjoyed at your own pace.
 Being able to drive anywhere (with the exception of the highlands) was just amazing!

 You can camp almost anywhere.
-Now I have heard it’s illegal to camp somewhere other than an campsite in a town that has a campsite but one night I slept in a petrol station car park!
+Now I have heard it’s illegal to camp somewhere other than an campsite in a town that has one but one night I had to sleep in a petrol station car park.
 You probably should do way more research than I did on campsites and where to sleep but I just went with the flow.
 Also I must confess, I think I stole a night’s sleep at Skogafoss.
 I generally think if you are out of the way and not causing any damage or disruption to man or animal, you will be ok.
 But do more research!